How to Get a Personal Loan

 Taking out a loan may help you meet your financial goals.
 You could use it to consolidate high-interest debt, remodel your home, buy a car, pay for an emergency expense or a host of other purposes.

-What's most important is ensuring you get the right loan.
+What's most important is ensuring you get the right loan (and that you avoid predatory lenders and loan scams).
 Carefully consider several lenders to determine which can offer you the best terms and interest rates.
 It also helps to have information about lenders’ eligibility requirements, including the credit scores they accept.

 If possible, work on polishing your credit history so you can present the best possible credit score to lenders.
 That way, you’re likely to receive a lower interest rate and more favorable loan terms overall.